Visiting Elafonisos in Greece is an unforgettable experience because of the unsurpassed natural beauty this small island has to offer.

 Simos Beach, another popular choice, is located right next to Sarakiniko, and has been labeled one of the most beautiful beaches in the Mediterranean.

 Simos Beach is home to the same crystal-clear waters as Sarakiniko.
-Half of the beach is organized, which means that there are beach bars with chairs and umbrellas for guests to use, and the other have is completely natural.
+Half of the beach is organized, which means that there are beach bars with chairs and umbrellas for guests to use while the other half is completely natural.

 Other sites on Elafonisos

-Another interesting thing to discover while visiting Elafonisos is the main church, Agios Spyridon.
-This church is built on a tiny, separate piece of land which is connected by a bridge over the turquoise water.
+Another interesting thing to explore while visiting Elafonisos is the main church, Agios Spyridon.
+This church is built on a tiny, separate piece of land connected by a bridge over the turquoise water.

 Worshipers must cross the bridge on foot to worship at the exquisite little church.

-As far as eating is concerned, you will find much to delight your taste buds on this little island paradise.
-You can dine on the freshest possible seafood and enjoy other delectable selections which are part of the local cuisine, while drinking a glass of wine and watching the sun set.
+As far as dining is concerned, you will find much to delight your taste buds on this little island paradise.
+You can dine on the freshest possible seafood and enjoy other delectable selections part of the local cuisine with a glass of wine while watching the sunset.

-In terms of day trips, the island’s proximity to the Peloponnese Peninsula, which is full of ancient sites, stunning beaches, and traditional villages, makes it the perfect place to go when you want a change of surroundings.
+In terms of day trips, the island’s proximity to the Peloponnesian peninsula, which is full of ancient sites, stunning beaches, and traditional villages, makes it the perfect place to go when you want a change of surroundings.

-During antiquity, Elafonisos was actually connected to the Peloponnese by a small strip of land, making it a peninsula, not an island.
+During antiquity, Elafonisos was actually connected to the Peloponnese by a small strip of land, making it a peninsula rather than an island.